znsio/specmatic-documentation/documentation/soap.md

 ### Declaring an array of nodes

-Consider the following SOAP API to get all invoice ids related to a pet.
+Consider the following SOAP API to get all invoice ids related to a pet in a pet store's inventory.

 Here's the request for all invoice ids for pet id 100: